-In most regions, azaleas flourish in a partial shade location that gets a few hours of morning sun. so the flowers don't wilt if a spring day becomes too hot.
-In colder climates, azaleas may respond well to full sun, while gardeners in warmer climates should give their azaleas more shade.
+Azaleas flourish in a partial shade location in most regions with a few hours of the morning sun. so the flowers don't wilt if a spring day becomes too hot.
+Azaleas may respond well to full sun in colder climates, while gardeners in warmer climates should give their azaleas more shade.

-Azaleas love acidic soil; this explains why potted nursery plants usually have mostly peat moss for the planting medium.
+Azaleas love acidic soil (pH 4.5 to 6.0); this explains why potted nursery plants usually have mostly peat moss as the planting medium.
 Soil should also have good drainage and good fertility with plenty of organic matter.
-Azaleas do best with a natural mulch such as pine bark mulch.
+Azaleas do best with natural mulch, such as pine bark mulch.

-Azaleas need water to bloom, and spring rain showers usually do the job.
+Azaleas need water to bloom; spring rain showers usually do the job.
 However, if the spring is dry, extra watering can be beneficial.

 Temperature and Humidity

-Azalea hardiness depends on the cultivar so it's important to choose your plant and your planting site carefully.
+Azalea hardiness depends on the cultivar, so choosing your plant and planting site is essential.
 Too cold, and buds may not form; too hot, and flowers may burn from over-exposure.
-Mildew can be a problem with azaleas; make sure they have plenty of air circulation and don't plant them too close to other large shrubs.
+Mildew can be a problem with azaleas; ensure they have plenty of air circulation, and don't plant them too close to other large shrubs.

 - 'Fragrant Star': The pure white flowers on this small, 3- to 4-foot mid-spring bloomer have a heady, spicy fragrance.
-The leaves are a pleasing bluish green.
-It is quite heat-tolerant but not as cold-hardy as others (zones 5 to 9), though can withstand cold temperatures as low as minus 20 degrees Fahrenheit if sheltered from harsh winds.
+The leaves are a pleasing bluish-green.
+It is pretty heat-tolerant but not as cold-hardy as others (zones 5 to 9), though it can withstand cold temperatures as low as minus 20 degrees Fahrenheit if sheltered from harsh winds.

-- 'Gibraltar': This popular azalea boasts frilly, faintly fragrant, bright orange flowers that emerge from crimson buds.
-It is of medium height (4 to 5 feet ) and relatively cold hardy (zones 5 to 8).
-This variety is also very mildew resistant.
+- 'Gibraltar': This popular azalea boasts frilly, faintly fragrant, bright orange flowers from crimson buds.
+It is medium height (4 to 5 feet ) and relatively cold hardy (zones 5 to 8).
+This variety is also mildew resistant.

 - In late spring, cut five-inch-long flexible tips off the ends of the supple new stems.
 Pick off all but the top leaves.